Year 5 Team: Mr J McCabe (Class Teacher)

 Year 5 - Autumn 2 - Week 6

-Another week races by in the Year 5 classroom with Christmas now just around the corner!
-As ever, we have achieved so much and there are so many highlights in what has been such a fun, busy, whirlwind of a week.
+Another week races by in the Year 5 classroom with Advent upon us and Christmas now ever closer!
+As always, we have achieved so much throughout this week with lots of highlights.
+Here are just a few…

 In our English work, we reached the culmination of our work on the twisted fairytale, ‘The Lost Happy Endings’.
-Using inspiration from the story-within-a-story, where the witch ultimately met her downfall, the children used their imagination and creativity to write their very own versions of Jub’s ‘Golden Pen Story’.
-You could hear a pin drop in the Year 5 classroom as each child was determined to make their final pieces the very best that they could be.
-After writing them up in their Author Books, the children then had the task of accompanying their work with some artwork and illustrations.
-The final versions are really impressive and a credit to the hard work that the children have put into this work throughout this half term!
+Using inspiration from the story-within-a-story, where the witch ultimately meets her downfall, the children used their imagination and creativity to write their very own versions of Jub’s ‘Golden Pen Story’.
+You could hear a pin drop in the Year 5 classroom as each child was determined to make their stories the very best that they could be, with creativity and imagination in abundance.
+Before writing them up in our Author Books next week, the children had the task of accompanying their work with some artwork and illustrations.
+The stories are a credit to the hard work that the children have put into this work throughout this half term and we look forward to seeing their completed Author Book pieces early next week!

 This term (so far) has been brilliant with this class of amazing, hardworking children.
 To have watched them flourish from the start of the school year has been a privilege and they continue to make us so, so proud.

-Roll on next week and please see below for lots of reminders of our festive fun in our final school week of 2022…
+Roll on next week and please see below for some reminders of just some of our festive fun in the final full school week of 2023…

 Reminders